Team4239/LearningTools/README.md

 WPILib provides libraries and tools needed for programming in the FRC environment.

 1. Download the WPILib installer by clicking [here](https://frcmaven.wpi.edu/api/download/installer/v2024.3.2/Win64/WPILib_Windows-2024.3.2.iso).
-2. After installation, launch WPILib to confirm it’s working correctly.
-You’ll see options for creating new projects, opening examples, and configuring your setup.
+2. For an in depth guide, click [this](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html).
+3. After installation, you should have a version of Visual Studio installed on your computer.

 ---